Our Partners

 Fabrics

 We source our organic cotton and organic linen fabrics from the most renowned European weaving mills for shirt fabrics.
 Our main dying and weaving partner is based in the North of Portugal.
-The mill was founded in 1958 and employs around 550 people.
+The mill employs around 550 people.
 The company spins, dyes yarns, weaves and finishes exquisite fabrics.
 It is certified according to the GOTS standards.
 All the fabrics for our casual shirts are made at our Portuguese weaving partner.

 View into the fabric production of our Austrian weaving partner.